bigchaindb/bigchaindb/docs/source/topic-guides/models.md

 BigchainDB stores all its records in JSON documents.

 The three main kinds of records are transactions, blocks and votes.
 _Transactions_ are used to register, issue, create or transfer things (e.g. assets).
 Multiple transactions are combined with some other metadata to form _blocks_.
-Nodes append _votes_ to blocks.
+Nodes vote on blocks.
 This section is a reference on the details of transactions, blocks and votes.

 Below we often refer to cryptographic hashes, keys and signatures.
 The details of those are covered in [the section on cryptography](../appendices/cryptography.html).